marius311/stfd/README.md

 `stfd` is a tool which massively reduces the size of existing Docker images by running them, monitoring what files in the filesystem are actually being used, deleting the ones that aren't, then [squashing](https://github.com/jwilder/docker-squash) the image.

 This will only work in the case that the *exact* same set of files are accessed each time a container is run, otherwise `stfd` will not know which are safe to delete.
-It will also leave your container in a highly volatile state.
-Its unlikely anything other than the original command will actually work.
+It will also leave your container in a highly volatile state, with anything other than the original command unlikely to work.

 Nevertheless, this is useful for containers which perform a straighforward deterministic calculation each time, and where size if very important.
 For example, we use `stfd` to slim down images before sending them to the volunteers at [Cosmology@Home](https://github.com/marius311/cosmohome).